#FeelAlpine

 Sunnbüel Summer Activities

-How long does the hike to Gemmipass take?
+How long does the hike from the Sunnbüel mountain station Sunnbüel the Gemmi Pass take?

-How do you get to Lake Arve?
+How do you get to Lake Arves in Sunnbüel Bernese Oberland?

 What activities are available on Sunnbüel summer?